ldeo-glaciology/sglake-detectability/README.md

 with the lastest version of SciPy (1.6).
 The files are:

-1. **ratios.py**: Constructs volume change and lake length estimates relative to their true values for a given range of ice thickness, oscillation period, and basal friction coefficient.
+1. **ratios.py**: Constructs volume change, lake length, and phase lag estimates for a given range of ice thickness, oscillation period, and basal friction coefficient.

-2. **map.py**: Computes the minimum detectable lake length as a function of the ice thickness and basal friction coefficient.
-This can then be used to convert maps of the ice thickness and basal friction into a map of the minimum detectable lake length upon setting some other parameters (primarily oscillation amplitude and period).
+2. **map.py**: Computes maps of the volume change, lake length, and phase lag estimates given maps of the ice thickness and basal friction coefficient.
+To do so, the oscillation period, amplitude, and lake length must be chosen.

 These files are run by: `python3 filename.py`.